watmough/Advent-of-Code-2017/README.md

 C:\Workarea\AOC2017\day 06\x64\Release>
 ```

-### Day 5 - A Maze of Twisty Trampolines
+### Day 5 - A Maze of Twisty Trampolines - All Alike

-A fun one!
+How many steps does it take to reach the exit?
+Now, the jumps are even stranger: after each jump,
+if the offset was three or more, instead decrease it by 1.
+Otherwise, increase it by 1 as before.
+How many steps does it now take to reach the exit?

 ```C++
 // Advent of Code 2017